tomarus/chart/README.md

 Written in Go, the output can either be an interactive SVG chart or a static PNG image.

 It was written to be able to show tens or hundreds of charts in seconds without interactivity in mind.
-It's main purpose lives on simple static administrative dashboards.

 The SVG image allows basic analytics to be performed on the chart, like measurements of time or volume, showing/hiding datasets and showing a weighted moving average on demand.